bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 bitcoin: URI
 ~~~~~~~~~~~~

-The :ref:`“bitcoin:” URI <term-bitcoin-uri>` scheme defined in `BIP21 <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`__ eliminates denomination confusion and saves the spender from copying and pasting two separate values.
+The :term:`“bitcoin:” URIs <Bitcoin uri>` scheme defined in `BIP21 <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`__ eliminates denomination confusion and saves the spender from copying and pasting two separate values.
 It also lets the payment request provide some additional information to the spender.
 An example:

 ::